A view of Wolfs Head from the South

 To get to Wolfs Head, approach the cirque from the Big Sandy trail head, about 11 miles.
 Once in the cirque follow a trail along the west side past Pingora and up into the cirque lake basin.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wolfs Head:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wolfs Head:

 Featured Route For Wolfs Head

 White Buffalo 5.12d 7c 28 IX 28 E6 6b Wyoming